dagger/dagger/mockup.md

 dagger init      Initialize an environment

     --interactive no|yes|auto         Specify whether to present user with interactive setup
-    -n, --name NAME                   Specify the environment's name. (default: computed from current directory.
-See ENVIRONMENT SELECTION)
+    -n, --name NAME                   Specify the environment's name. (default: the name of the current directory)

     -b, --base ENV_ID | ENV_NAME | PACKAGE       Load base configuration from the given cue package or environment
                                       Examples: